Skip to main content

 • When it completed

-• What data was extracted
+• What data was scraped

 This helps you keep track of what’s been done and what data you’ve collected for each customer.